AMEST/Mimisbrunnr/README.md

   - Profile page with avatar and last worked on
   - Settings (Manage personal api tokens, Profile settings _(Not implemented)_, Other settings _(Not implemented)_)
   - Favorites
+- Plugins
+  - Macros for pages (additional functional for pages)
 - Administration
   - Change wiki instance title
   - Enabling anonymous access (permission to read public spaces and access to wiki without authentication)